 Including backstory in the opening pages is the same as saying to the reader, “Wait a minute—hold on.
 Before I tell you the story, first there’s something about these characters and this situation that you need to know.”

-In actuality, there’s very little readers need to know about our characters’ history and motivations that they won’t learn over the course of the book.
+In actuality, there are very little readers need to know about our characters’ history and motivations that they won’t learn over the course of the book.
 Interrupting our story to tell the reader about something that happened before it began works against the very thing we’re trying so hard to accomplish: engaging the readers and sweeping them up into the world of our novel.

-I love showing authors how they’re unwittingly sabotaging their stories up front and then watching their light bulbs go off, because the problem has such an easy fix: All they have to do is isolate the instances of unnecessary backstory, and take them out.
+I love showing authors how they’re unwittingly sabotaging their stories upfront and then watching their light bulbs go off because the problem has such an easy fix: All they have to do is isolate the instances of unnecessary backstory, and take them out.

 If you don’t have an experienced reader to look to for help, this solution might sound easier said than done.
 It helps to remember that strong novel openings are cinematic.
 Moviegoers don’t question what they’re shown on the screen as the film begins, because they’re literally watching the story play out in front of them.

 Likewise, throwing our readers into our narratives without explaining how the characters got to that point is enough to establish the story’s reality.
 Putting my characters on that ship and showing what happens to them when the iceberg they lasso rolls unexpectedly and their ship turns upside down is sufficient.
 I have the whole rest of the book to show why they were there in the first place.